mattehicks/IOT_samples/README.md

 ## Step 2: Send commands from the IOTMC-Demo platform.
 Enter your device ID into the text box.
 Send one of the commands from the dropdowns, or send your own command string.
+Use the IOT demo at http://demo.iotmicrocloud.com/ to send commands to your device.

 Note: the mobile app can send default commands, and also be configured to send your own customized commands.
 Just download the config.txt file and edit.